Esophageal stricture is a narrowing of the tube (esophagus) that goes from the mouth to the stomach. This makes it hard to take in food.

 Things that may raise the risk of this problem are:

 - Pain and trouble swallowing

 - Bringing swallowed food up again

-Your doctor will ask about your symptoms and health history.
-You may have:
+The doctor will ask about your symptoms and health history.
+A physical may be done.

 American Society for Gastrointestinal Endoscopy